 Shop assistant: Yes, those two are different concepts, however, they are complementary and can be combined.
 We have a great manual for that, look, it’s called Newby’s Pedagogical Grammar: A Cognitive + Communicative Approach?.

-Combining these two concepts brings many advantages, for example, the cognitive concepts seeks to analyze and describe grammar in terms of mental processes, whereas the communicative approach understands that learning a language is a dynamic process that is highly dependent on the individual learner and their perceptions of the world and personal opinions are encoded in the language-learning-process.
+Combining these two concepts brings many advantages, for example, the cognitive concept seeks to analyze and describe grammar in terms of mental processes, whereas the communicative approach understands that learning a language is a dynamic process that is highly dependent on the individual learner and their perceptions of the world and personal opinions are encoded in the language-learning-process.
 (Newby an Pölzleitner: 19) Furthermore, a very important aspect is the implementation of notional grammar.

 We: Notions?
 We have heard of that, but could you still explain what that is?